sfigg/commercialization-public/customize/desktop/manage-user-data.md

 In order for you to access and use the customer information, take the following steps:

-1. [Generate a public/private key pair](#generate-a-publicprivate-key-pair), and place the public key in the `\OOBE\Info` folder of the image.
+1. [Generate a public/private key pair](#generate-a-publicprivate-key-pair), and place the public key in the `%systemroot%\system32\Oobe\Info` folder of the image.
 1. [Collect the encrypted customer data](#collect-encrypted-customer-data) using an app or a service that runs roughly 30 minutes after the first logon completes.
 1. [Send the data to your server for decryption](#send-data-to-your-server-for-decryption) using SSL.
 You can then decrypt the session key to decrypt the customer data.

 ## Generate a public/private key pair

-To protect customer data, you must generate a public/private key pair, and the public key must be placed in the `\OOBE\Info` folder.
+To protect customer data, you must generate a public/private key pair, and the public key must be placed in the `%systemroot%\system32\Oobe\Info` folder.
 If you’re deploying images to multiple regions or in multiple languages, you should put the public key directly under region and language-specific subdirectories, following the same rules as you would for region or language-specific Oobe.xml files as described in [How Oobe.xml works](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-oobexml-works).

 > [!Important]
 > You must never place the private key on the customer's PC.
 Instead, it should be stored securely on your servers so the data can be decrypted after it's uploaded.
-If a customer clicks Next on the Registration pages, Windows uses the public key to create Sessionkey.blob in the `\OOBE\Info` folder.
+If a customer clicks Next on the Registration pages, Windows uses the public key to create Sessionkey.blob in the `%systemroot%\system32\Oobe\Info` folder.
 Your service or Microsoft Store app should upload the data to your server by using SSL.
 You then need to decrypt the session key to decrypt the customer data.

-If there’s no public key in the `\OOBE\Info` folder, the registration pages aren’t shown.
+If there’s no public key in the `%systemroot%\system32\Oobe\Info` folder, the registration pages aren’t shown.

 ### Generate public and private keys